 When you go to a baby products store, you quickly realize that many of the objects are related to children’s lack of psychomotor ability.

-When they are babies, there is no shortage of gadgets with wheels, among which would be the walker, and others without them, such as the hammock, in which the baby is at the beginning rather lying down to sit later, passing through the harness with spring that hangs from the door frame or seat that sways by itself.
+When they are babies, there is no shortage of gadgets with wheels, among which would be the walker with rubber wheels, and others without them, such as the automatic bouncers, in which the baby is at the beginning rather lying down to sit later, passing through the harness with spring that hangs from the door frame or seat that sways by itself.

 Some are more necessary than others (although it could also be said that some are more unnecessary than others).

 Many parents who itch and think that our children need something to support them to move and something to keep them until they are able to move by themselves, either by crawling, or walking.

 Among all these gadgets we can find the walker, which is a kind of frame with a seat in which the baby sits or stands up, touching the ground and with which it gradually begins to move.

 There are those who say they are doing well and there are those who say no, that their legs are curved or that it is bad for their back.
 In this post, we are going to try to answer the typical question: Walker, yes or no?

 What is a baby walker?

 A baby walker is a device that allows a toddler who still cannot walk to move around without the help of parental hands.